20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 Some of the foods you should try when visiting the Algarve are:

-• Bacalhau à Brás (fried potatoes, codfish and parsley mixed together with eggs);
+• Bacalhau à Brás (fried potatoes, codfish and parsley mixed with eggs);

 • Cataplana de mariscos (mix of seafood with herbs, tomatoes and white wine);